zx0r/ResilientNetworkArchitectures/README.md

 #### 2. Methodology <a name="methodology"></a>

-This analysis employs a multi-faceted methodology to evaluate circumvention technologies:
+This analysis employs a multi-faceted methodology to evaluate secure access architectures:

 1. **Technical Protocol Analysis**: Examination of protocol specifications, cryptographic primitives, and network transmission characteristics.